matwilso/matwilso.github.io/_drafts/robotics.md

 In this series of posts, I explore how robotics and robot learning might progress in the future.

-Below are descriptions and links to the posts as well as a short essay that motivates the posts and why pursue robotics.
+Below are descriptions and links to the posts as well as a short essay that motivates the posts and why pursue robotics in general.

 <!--<img height="200" src="/assets/sim2real/irobot.jpg" style="display: block; margin-left: auto; margin-right: auto;"/>-->

-# Technical Posts
+## Posts
 - Learning the Simulator.
-How we can push sim2real forward and verification.
+How we can improve simulators, for pushing sim2real forward and better verification.
 - Learning from Demonstration.
 Some ideas about how we can learn more from humans.
 And how that might look.

 # Intro and Motivation